serverlessworkflow/specification/specification.md

 The `inputDataSchema` property validates the [workflow data input](#Workflow-Data-Input).
 Validation should be performed before any states are executed.
 In case of a start [Event state](#Event-state) the input schema is ignored, if present.
 The `failOnValidationErrors` property  determines if workflow execution should continue in case of validation errors.

 The `outputDataSchema` property validates the [Workflow data output](#workflow-data-output).
-Validation should be performed after workflow execution has finished successfully.
-Successfully means that the workflow has completed an end state without errors.
+Validation is performed on the output of the workflow execution.
 The `failOnValidationErrors` property determines what should be done when the workflow output does not match the provided schema.
 If `failOnValidationErrors` is true, an error should be thrown.
-If executed within a subprocess, that error might be handled by the parent workflow.
+If executed within a subprocess, that error can be be handled by the parent workflow.
-If `failOnValidationErrors` is false, it is up to the implementor to warn the user about that fact using any mean, except throwing an error.
+If `failOnValidationErrors` is false, the error should not be propagated.
+It is up to the implementor to warn the user about that fact.
 For example, printing a log.

 Both properties can be expressed as object or string type.